Project Detail

 Overview

-This project implements a differential-drive robot that combines Arduino-based motor control with a ROS2 Jazzy teleoperation pipeline on Ubuntu.
-The system evolved through three control paradigms: manual IR remote control, autonomous obstacle avoidance using onboard sensors, and ROS2-based keyboard teleoperation using the /cmd_vel interface.
-The final implementation demonstrates middleware-based robot control, serial communication between high-level and low-level systems, and modular robotics architecture.
+- The system evolved through three control paradigms: manual IR remote control, autonomous obstacle avoidance using onboard sensors, and ROS2-based keyboard teleoperation using the /cmd_vel interface.

 Hardware (BOM)

-- Arduino Uno with sensor shield
+- Arduino Uno with sensor shield.

-- L298N motor driver
+- L298N motor driver.

-- Differential-drive chassis with two DC motors and caster wheel
+- Differential-drive chassis with two DC motors and caster wheel.

-- HC-SR04 ultrasonic sensor
+- HC-SR04 ultrasonic sensor.

-- Servo motor for sensor scanning
+- Servo motor for sensor scanning.

-- IR receiver and remote
+- IR receiver and remote.

-- Battery pack
+- Battery pack.

-- USB connection to Ubuntu laptop for ROS2 teleoperation
+- USB connection to Ubuntu laptop for ROS2 teleoperation.

 Software Stack

-- Arduino IDE for firmware flashing and embedded motor logic
+- Arduino IDE for firmware flashing and embedded motor logic.

-- ROS2 Jazzy on Ubuntu for middleware and topic-based control
+- ROS2 Jazzy on Ubuntu for middleware and topic-based control.

-- Python ROS2 node for serial bridging
+- Python ROS2 node for serial bridging.

-teleop_twist_keyboardfor keyboard-based teleoperation- Linux serial interface via
+- Linux serial interface via /dev/ttyUSB0.

 - Assemble the chassis, motor driver, ultrasonic sensor, and servo.